andrew-hossack/dash-tools/README.md

    dashtools heroku --update
    ```

+### C. Additional Examples

-> Read [Tutorial - Making Changes and Deploying to Heroku](docs/Configuring-Your-App.md) for more details
+Read [Tutorial - Making Changes and Deploying to Heroku](docs/Configuring-Your-App.md) for another tutorial on creating and deploying your app.

 ---